gvwilson/sensibleadventures/nardica/nardica.md

 She lay in her narrow cot for one final precious warm moment before pushing aside the salvaged sleeping bag she used as a cover and pulling on a second layer of clothes.
-That banging was her aunt's way of letting Iffy know that Uncle Jack was awake.
+That banging was her foster mother's way of letting Iffy know that Uncle Jack was awake.
-If she knew what was good for her, she'd be in the galley doing something useful before he got there.
+If she knew what was good for her, she'd be up on deck doing something useful before he stumbled out into the light looking for something or someone to yell at.

 She tucked her nature book under the cot's foam slab mattress, dragged her fingers through her unwashed hair,